SalesConnection/Caction-Support/docs/Login.md

 ## 👩‍💼 How to Login Using Mobile and Desktop?

   **Desktop Version**<br>
-  *Note: Only certain staff will have the desktop access.
+  *Note: You can request desktop access by contacting your administrator.
   1. Visit Sales Connection's website and click "Login".<br>
      **Open Sales Connection's Website Here:** [https://salesconnection.my/](https://salesconnection.my/)<br>